hojae-io/Drone-Control-Algorithms-for-Unmanned-Delivery-System/README.md

 This repository contains source codes for the following dissertation: "Automatic Drone Control to a Moving Target Point"
 credited by **Lee, Ho Jae and Yeo Seung Won**

-Here we can think the moving target as a delivery truck.
+Here we can think of the waypoints as delivery destinations and the moving target as a delivery truck.

 ### GPS.py
 > Move the drone to the moving target by only GPS-based control